fatalaa/exchange/README.md

 # TODO
   * Documentation with YUIDoc
   * Writing build with Grunt/Gulp
-  * More fancy UI to chart
+  * More fancy UI for chart